Jamil's Video Page

 I frequently update as I learn more about how YouTube "tweaks" one's media, sometimes in ways that can make it sound worse.
 Not the best vehicle for audio, but the price is right!

 Click on the image of "Life's Mystery" to the right to hear this song on YouTube.
-I think it might be my favorite song because of the lyrics, which came to me in minutes once I put pen to paper.
+I think it might be my favorite song because of the lyrics, which came to me in minutes as I put pen to paper.

-If you click on this picture it will bring you to YouTube to hear this hopeful song called "Light On The Horizon."
+If you click on this picture it will take you to YouTube to hear this hopeful song called "Light On The Horizon."
 This is the first video I made using a song that I wrote quite a while ago that was originally much faster.
 Yes, that's me playing and singing everything as I do on all my songs, which is a lot of fun.
 That's Rosie the Wonder Cat, who I miss dearly.
-More about her in the next song cal
+More about her in the next song call

 Walking Wounded is a song that I wrote years ago when I was going through an unhappy time, which I ultimately overcame because I remained hopeful.
 When I decided to record it more recently I was saddened by the desperate people at the border who literally were the "walking wounded."
 Our friend Pedro sings the Spanish lyrics that I added to the end of the song: "Somos los heridos que caminan."